tobega/tailspin-v0/TailspinReference.md

 A pattern consists of a sequence of result-constructing symbols and composition matchers.
 Sequences may be put in parentheses to indicate that they should not be output.

+Result construction is done similarly to building [structures](#structure-literal), [arrays](#array-literal) or [keyed values](#keyed-values) (NOTE that keyed values should not be put inside parentheses in composers, that would ignore them), but you can substitute composition matchers in place of keys or values.
+Note, though, that any values assigned to keys must match the type of the key (see [autotyping](#autotyping)), otherwise an error is thrown.

 The composer definition starts with `composer _identifier_` and ends with `end _identifier_`.
 A composer can also be modified by [parameters](#parameters).